PX4/PX4-user_guide/en/sim_gazebo_classic/README.md

 <a id="custom_takeoff_location"></a>
 ### Set Custom Takeoff Location

-The takeoff location in SITL Gazebo can be set using environment variables.
+The takeoff location in Gazebo Classic can be set using environment variables.
 This will override both the default takeoff location, and any value [set for the world](#set_world_location).

 The variables to set are: `PX4_HOME_LAT`, `PX4_HOME_LON`, and `PX4_HOME_ALT`.